meerao123/hospital_database/README.md

 *   **Patients** cannot be deleted if they have a medical record (appointments).
 *   **Completed Appointments** are financial/medical records and cannot be deleted.

-## AI Usage
-Google Gemini Assisted in approximately 60% of the codebase,mostly related to code structure and class design. also created the app icon via nanobanana.
-All AI assisted code is manually verified.

 ## License

 This project is licensed under the MIT License.